clubfest/crooked-piano/readme.md

 * most recent
 * most played

+* youtube api for description and commenting
+* include youtube description to help with searching

-* Input lyrics and have the user correct it
+* Have user input lyrics and parse it by understanding the true melody
+  * Separate a tune and lyrics into paragraphs
+  * Separate them into phrases

 ## Marketing